OpenID for European Digital Identity: An architectural analysis of user-centric identity management: The politics of control

+Note that the SSI model does not imply \textbf{ownership} of the identity information.
+The data itself can originate with another party, and made available to the individual; the latter thus does not control the availability of the information.
+This is echoed in the OpenID trust model, which emphasizes that ``it is still up to the verifier to decide whether to accept those credentials {[}and{]} it is still up to the issuer to decide whether to issue the credential to the {[}individual{]} in the first place {[}or{]} to revoke and invalidate the credential'' {[}\citeproc{ref-openid:trustmodel}{61}{]}.
 The sovereignty of the individual therefore lies in their power to autonomously control who can access which of the \emph{available} information under which circumstances.
 Even with an ideal technological implementation, however, it remains to be seen whether the legal requirements, formulated in the EUDI regulation, are actually compatible with such a form of self-sovereignty.
-In the next sections, we will look into the concept of trusted lists, and why they are both a necessity and a risk for internet freedom and security.
+In the following sections, we will look into the concept of trusted lists, and why they are both a necessity and a risk for internet freedom and security.